-- Sunday, June 14 Graduation!! - All Final high school transcripts will be sent to the college you indicate on the Senior Survey by the end of June.
+- Sunday, June 13th Graduation!! - All Final high school transcripts will be sent to the college you indicate on the Senior Survey by the end of June.
+Colleges may send out an email blast requesting this from you, please know that Mrs. Vollrath will get it done.